Stony Brook University: Rankings and reputation

-Awards
+In 2023, Stony Brook University Hospital (SBUH) was named in Becker's Hospital Reviews list of "Great Hospitals in America".

+The 2024 U.S. News & World Report has given the following rankings to undergraduate programs at Stony Brook: Computer Science ranked 56th; Nursing ranked 67th; Engineering ranked 67th; Economics ranked 88th; and Business ranked 135th.

 In 2021, a team of students of the Journalism School won the Edward R. Murrow Awards for Excellence in Audio Feature Reporting.

 Research

-The School of Marine and Atmospheric Sciences (SoMAS) is the SUNY center for marine and atmospheric research, education, and public service.
-More than 300 graduate and undergraduate students from 16 different nations work and study at SoMAS.
-The School's students study coastal oceanographic processes and atmospheric sciences.
-The Marine Sciences Research Center, the original institute for marine studies, was incorporated into the new School of Marine and Atmospheric Sciences (SOMAS) on June 15, 2007.
+Stony Brook University is a public research institution, classified as "R1: Doctoral Universities – Very high research activity".
+It is one of 71 member universities of the Association of Universities (AAU) and one of 94 members of the Universities Research Association (URA), both representing the leading North American research universities.

 The university co-manages Brookhaven National Laboratory, which is affiliated with the United States Department of Energy.
 In the Physical Sciences, Mathematics and Engineering area, some of the research centers of Stony Brook University are the Institute for Mathematical Sciences, the Institute for Advanced Computational Science, and the C. N. Yang Institute for Theoretical Physics among others.
 In the biomedical sciences, Stony Brook houses the Center for Biotechnology and the Institute of Chemical Biology and Drug Discovery, among many others.
 In March 2008, the university received $60 million endowment from James Simons to establish the Simons Center for Geometry and Physics.
 The Louis and Beatrice Laufer Center for Physical and Quantitative Biology was established by a generous gift in 2008 from Henry Laufer.

+The School of Marine and Atmospheric Sciences (SoMAS) is the SUNY center for marine and atmospheric research, education, and public service.
+More than 300 graduate and undergraduate students from 16 different nations work and study at SoMAS.
+The School's students study coastal oceanographic processes and atmospheric sciences.
+The Marine Sciences Research Center, the original institute for marine studies, was incorporated into the new School of Marine and Atmospheric Sciences on June 15, 2007.

-In July 2007 Stony Brook won a grant from the Department of Defense to devise ways to prevent terrorists from corrupting computers, and another from the Department of Homeland Security to design a system to detect radiation without triggering false alarms.
+In July 2007, Stony Brook won a grant from the Department of Defense to devise ways to prevent terrorists from corrupting computers, and another from the Department of Homeland Security to design a system to detect radiation without triggering false alarms.